Rust for AWS Lambda, the Docker Way

 # Retrieve the binary that we built in the stage above

-COPY /build/target/lambda/hello_world/bootstrap ${LAMBDA_RUNTIME_DIR}/bootstrap
+COPY --from=build /build/target/lambda/hello_world/bootstrap ${LAMBDA_RUNTIME_DIR}/bootstrap

 # Not used with custom runtime, but kept for info